-The robots are easily assembled from parts included in the LEGO MINDSTORMS kit that includes structural elements, wheels, axles, gears, motors, sensors, and a simple microprocessor with rechargeable battery.
-Programming is accomplished through an intuitive graphical user interface patterned after the widely used LabVIEW laboratory instrumentation package from National Instruments.
-Communication with the microprocessor is through Bluetooth or the computer USB port.
-The challenge is designed around a fictive story that motivates the need for autonomous robots, e.g. a robot operating at Antarctica.
+The robots are easily assembled from parts included in the LEGO MINDSTORMS kit, which includes structural elements, wheels, axles, gears, motors, sensors, and a simple microprocessor with rechargeable battery.
+Programming is accomplished through an intuitive graphical user interface, patterned after the widely-used LabVIEW laboratory instrumentation package from National Instruments.
+Communication with the microprocessor is done through Bluetooth or a computer's USB port.
+The challenge is designed around a fictive story that motivates the need for autonomous robots (i.e. a robot operating in Antarctica).

 Since 2006, the Edward E. Whitacre Jr. College of Engineering at Texas Tech University has hosted a local GEAR hub for the competition in Lubbock.
 Dr. Tanja Karp from the Department of Electrical and Computer Engineering has organized the competition.
 During this time period, the competition has grown from a trial run held with Harwell Elementary School in 2006, to a competition with about 150 participating teams with over 500 students from 35 elementary and middle schools from all over the South Plains.
 Through the involvement of engineering undergraduate students as mentors, participants are exposed at an early age to the engineering discipline.
 This is important in a low-income area that does not offer many engineering jobs, and where participants typically do not have any engineers as role models in their families.